BY-LAWS – VIRGINIA CHAPTER OF NENA

 Section 1.
 Name

 The name of this organization shall be known as the Virginia Chapter of the National Emergency Number Association, also referred to as “Chapter” or “VIRGINIA NENA”.
 The Chapter is chartered by the National Emergency Number Association henceforth referred to as “Association” or “NENA”, a 501(c) (3) non-stock corporation.
 The Chapter is separate and a distinct organization, operating independently of the Association and financially responsible for its own operations, but shall comply with the Bylaws of the Association.

-The object of the Chapter shall be to:
+The objective of the Chapter shall be to: